jenniferwong1808/Encryption/README.md

   I am a first-year at the University of California, San Diego pursuing Computer Science.
 Java is my favorite and strongest programming language.
 Although I have not used Java in a professional setting before, I am eager to learn more about how it can be used to contribute to SnapCheck.
 I want to grow as a software engineer and continually learn new things that build on my knowledge of Computer Science.
-I hope to not only learn from building products and services but also from the team engineers and developers.
-In the future, I aim to use my skills give back to my community and bring greater conveniences to society.
+I hope to not only learn from building products and services but also from the team of engineers and developers.
+In the future, I aim to use my skills to give back to my community and bring greater conveniences to society.

   Additonal information about my experiences and skills are included in my [resume](https://drive.google.com/file/d/1GBQ96-MmNzMW13NOuEoLYKTfZUw0vUlp/view?usp=sharing) and
   [LinkedIn profile](http://linkedin.com/in/jenniferwong1808).